Email editors

 Text font

-Simply copy the code and insert it to your html email builder.
+Copy the code and insert it into your HTML email builder.

 HTML Builder >> import from Google API